Ph-zin/Ph7/README.md

         silentAimOriginalCFrame = nil
     end

+    if silentAimEnabled then
+        local targetPos = getVisualTarget()
+        if targetPos then
+            if not aimIndicatorLine then
+                aimIndicatorLine = Drawing.new("Line")
+                aimIndicatorLine.Thickness = 1
+                aimIndicatorLine.Color = Color3.fromRGB(0, 150, 255)
+            end
+            aimIndicatorLine.From = Vector2.new(camera.ViewportSize.X/2, camera.ViewportSize.Y/2)
+            local screenPos = camera:WorldToViewportPoint(targetPos)
+            aimIndicatorLine.To = Vector2.new(screenPos.X, screenPos.Y)
+            aimIndicatorLine.Visible = true
+        else
+            if aimIndicatorLine then
+                aimIndicatorLine:Remove()
+                aimIndicatorLine = nil
+            end
+        end
+    else
+        if aimIndicatorLine then
+            aimIndicatorLine:Remove()
+            aimIndicatorLine = nil
+        end
+    end

     if speedEnabled and lplr.Character then
         local humanoid = lplr.Character:FindFirstChild("Humanoid")
         if humanoid and humanoid.Health > 0 then humanoid.WalkSpeed = currentSpeed end